SergeyMalych/JSGeoLocator/README.md

 # JSGeoLocator

 ## what is this?
-In one of my job interviews, I was asked to write some code, whether webish, scriptish or applicable.
-JSGeoLocator gathers information from several places locally in the computer, using the browser, and guesses the location of the specific machine based on aggregated data.
+JSGeoLocator guesses the location of the specific machine based on aggregated data.

 ## what does it does?
 It looks in places like: